 Zaporozhye city architecture

 Museum of History of Zaporozhye Cossacks.
 The museum is located in the northern part of Khortitsa Isle, which offers the most scenic view of the DnieproGES dam.
 There are exhibitions devoted to ancient times, the period of Kievan Rus, the Cossack era, recent history of Zaporozhye region, Orthodoxy in Zaporozhye lands.

 Zaporozhye Sich.
 Historical and cultural complex “Zaporozhye Sich” on Khortitsa Island is a reconstruction of an old Cossack fortress of the 16th-18th centuries.
 Sich (fortification) was a military and political center of Zaporozhye Cossacks, the capital of the Cossack lands.

 The beginning of the Sich is associated with the name of D. Vishnevetsky (legendary Baida).
 In the first half of the 16th century, he founded the first fortification on the island of Malaya (Small) Khortitsa (Baida Island today).

 At the end of the 16th century, increasing national and religious oppression in Rzeczpospolita (Poland) turned the area into the center of the Ukrainian people liberation struggle under the leadership of B. Khmelnitsky.
 At the end of the 18th century, Zaporozhye Cossacks were oppressed by the Russian government.
 The Sich was abolished in 1775.

 In 2005, the reconstruction works began.
-Today there is a reduced copy of Cossack fortress surrounded by a moat, rampart and a palisade with several towers.
+Today, there is a reduced copy of Cossack fortress surrounded by a moat, rampart and a palisade with several towers.
 In the center of the fortress there is a church.

 Equestrian Theater.
 The southeastern part of Khortitsa Island is a home of folklore-ethnographic equestrian theater “Zaporozhye Cossacks”.
 The theater is carefully keeping the old Cossack traditions.
 By order of large tourist groups, horse and folk ensembles shows, demonstration of traditional Cossack crafts are held here (call the phone numbers below for the date and time of the next show).

 Pagan shrines.
 Ancient pagan sanctuaries of the early Bronze Age are located near the Museum of History of Zaporozhye Cossacks.
 The main sanctuary has the form of a small Stonehenge (a circle of stones).

 Scythian camp.
 Memorial and tourist complex “Scythian camp” is located on the highest point of Khortitsa Isle crowned with the largest survived mound “Zorovaya mogila”.
 The sculpture of a Scythian warrior is standing on the top of the mound.
 A lot of interesting stone artifacts are collected in this open-air museum.

 Chaika (Seagull) - Museum of the Dnieper flotilla.
 Informal museum of Cossack fleet is based on two old ships, raised from the bottom of the Dnieper near Khortitsa Isle.
 The decision to build the shipyard at Khortitsa was made in 1737 during the first Russian-Turkish war, when Russian ships could not pass through the Dnieper River rapids on their way to the Black Sea.

 In 1739, about 400 ships of Dnieper flotilla were based on the island.
 Some of them drowned during the flood.
 In 1999, the ship (Cossack chaika), preserved at the bottom of the river under the sand, was lifted to the surface.

 The museum displays the following historical weapons of different centuries and nations: machine guns, rifles, shotguns, handguns and pistols, swords, sabers, axes, chainmail and much more.
-Address: Zaporozhye, Lenin Ave., 189.
+Lenin Avenue, 189.
 Opening hours: 10:00-19:00.

 Zaporozhye oak.
 This 700-year-old giant oak became the symbol of the Ukrainian Cossacks.
 According to a legend Zaporozhye Cossacks wrote their famous letter to Turkish sultan while sitting under this oak.
 The vivid mood of this event is depicted in Ilya Repin’s painting.
 For centuries it was a place of pilgrimage for millions of people.

 After the construction of the Dnieper dam and the rise of the groundwater level, the roots of the tree were damaged.
 At the end of the 20th century, the tree began to wither, only one branch is green today.

 DnieproGES.
-DneproGES hydro power station is the symbol of the city.
+Hydro power station is the symbol of the city.
 This unique hydro-technical construction built in 1927-1939 was the first hydroelectric plant in the Soviet Union and the largest in Europe at that time.

-Next to the Directorate of DnieproGES there is a massive building of the museum of DnieproGES.
-Today two halls are opened for visitors displaying the exhibitions about the construction of the station.
+Next to the Directorate of DnieproGES, there is a massive building of the museum of DnieproGES.
+Today, two halls are opened for visitors displaying the exhibitions about the construction of the station.

 Two 2-level concrete bridges across the Dnieper are interesting from engineering point of view.
 The bridges link the right and the left banks of Zaporozhye through the island Khortitsa.
 Engineer B.N.Preobrazhensky was the designer of these bridges opened in 1952.
 They are the highest (54 m) in Ukraine.

 Today, it is one of the few children’s railroads where the trains are running all year round.
 Zaporozhye zoo, terrarium, aquarium and winter garden are located close to the main station “Zhovtnevaya”.
-Address: Zaporozhye, Lunacharsky Str., 1.
+Lunacharsky Street, 1.
 Opening hours: 8:45-16:20 (Sundays).

 Lenin Avenue.
 It is one of the longest avenues in Europe - 11 km (13 km with the dam of DnieproGES).
 The avenue runs from the railway station Zaporozhye-1 to the dam of DnieproGES where Ukraine’s largest monument to Vladimir Lenin is installed.